omiradil/springpetclinic/README.md

 # Spring PetClinic Sample Application

-## Understanding the Spring Petclinic application with a few diagrams

-### See the presentation here

 ### Running petclinic locally
 ### Petclinic is a Spring Boot application built using Maven.
 You can build a jar file and run it from the command line: